soazcomms/soazcomms.github.io/README.md

 The Dark Sky Network (DSN): monitoring the night sky brightness over Southern Arizona for the next ten years, starting in 2025.
 We use SQM and TESS units.
 Several units are in place, and have been running for up to 7 years.
 Their data are periodically incorporated in our data space.
-We took delivery of SQM units on 2/6/25 and have TESS units on their on 4/11/25.
+We took delivery of SQM units on 2/6/25 and TESS units on 5/19/25.
-As of 4/12/25, we have 13 units in the DSN.
+As of 5/29/25, we have 14 units in the DSN.
 > [!CAUTION]
 > This code is a work in progress.